 Mr. Freeman is the retired founding Chief Executive Officer of Palmetto Health, the largest integrated healthcare delivery system in South Carolina.
-Palmetto Health includes a regional teaching hospital and tertiary center, an acute care hospital, a heart hospital, a children’s hospital, and a psychiatric hospital.
+Palmetto Health includes a regional teaching hospital and tertiary center, two acute care hospitals, a heart hospital, a children’s hospital and a psychiatric hospital.

 Mr. Freeman is president of KSF Consulting, LLC.
-In that capacity, he serves as a healthcare consultant to Palmetto Health and to the law firm of Ogletree Deakins Nash Smoak & Stewart, PC.; as a member and chair of the finance committee of the Virginia Healthcare Foundation Board, as chair of the Premier, Inc., Blog Group, as a member of the advisory committee of Perfect Select, Inc., and as a member of the Palmetto Health Foundation board.
-He previously served as a member of the American Hospital Association’s Mental Health Task Force, as founding chair of the South Carolina Hospital Association’s Universal Coverage Work Group, and as a member of the Sabal Medical, Inc. board.
+In that capacity, he has served as a health care consultant to Palmetto Health and to the law firm of Ogletree Deakins Nash Smoak & Stewart, PC.; as a member and chair of the finance committee of the Virginia Healthcare Foundation board; as chair of the Premier, Inc. blog group; as a member of the advisory committee of Perfect Select, Inc. and as a member of the Palmetto Health Foundation board.
+He previously served as a member of the American Hospital Association’s Mental Health Task Force; as founding chair of the South Carolina Hospital Association’s Universal Coverage Work Group and as a member of the Sabal Medical, Inc. board.
 From January through April, 2013, Mr. Freeman served as Interim CEO of the Medical University of South Carolina hospital.
 He currently serves as chair of the South Carolina Research Foundation board and as a member of the South Carolina Health Coordinating Council board.

-In his role as a community leader, Mr. Freeman served as founding chair and member of the executive committee of the City Center Partnership board, chair of the United Way of the Midlands board, as a member of the South Carolina Chamber of Commerce executive committee and board, as chair of the Greater Columbia Chamber of Commerce board, and as a founding member of the Midlands Business Leadership Group executive committee and board.
+In his role as a community leader in Columbia, SC, Mr. Freeman served as founding chair and member of the executive committee of the City Center Partnership board; chair of the United Way of the Midlands board; as a member of the South Carolina Chamber of Commerce executive committee and board; as chair of the Greater Columbia Chamber of Commerce board and as a founding member of the Midlands Business Leadership Group executive committee and board.